 Also, as an ambassador, she was able to visit Arizona with the dean to network with alumni, which she said was an “amazing experience.”

 Aurand also gained real-world knowledge through three internships that, ultimately, helped shape her career goals.
-She interned at Disney World in Orlando, Florida; Bendix Commercial Vehicle Systems in Cleveland; and Eaton Corporation's world headquarters in Cleveland.
+She interned at Disney World in Orlando, Florida; Bendix Commercial Vehicle Systems in Cleveland; and Eaton's world headquarters in Cleveland.

 “Originally, when I started college, I thought Disney was a company that I wanted to work for for the rest of my life, I wanted to live in Orlando,” she said.
 “But after I worked there I realized it wasn’t really what I wanted.

 “Working for Bendix, I knew I loved working with people but I also wanted to work on the strategic mathematical side of things, so that’s why I added business analytics to my major.”

 Aurand said there’s a strong need in larger organizations for HR analysts, which is what she has been hired to do for Eatonin North Carolina.

 “As an HR analyst, I am able to merge both the things that I really enjoy doing: working with people and exploring the strategic side of tech,” she said.

 In addition to traveling to Arizona, Aurand, who earned a 3.3 GPA, got to visit Washington, D.C., and several beaches on the East Coast as she networked with other Deltasig members.